Nurai1/chessbox-app/README.md

 ## SSL

-To start the project with ssl you need to rebuild `gateway` service and setup `certbot`.
+To start the project with ssl you need to rebuild `gateway` service and add ssl certificate on virtual machine locally

 ### Start ssl mode